philippgille/hello-netcoreapp/README.md

 > Note: You can only install and run Chocolatey packages on Windows!

-First you need to install the package:
+First you need to install the package with one of the following ways:

 - The simplest way to install it is via the MyGet feed, which also allows you to easily update the app later:
     - `choco install hello-netcoreapp.portable --source https://www.myget.org/F/hello-netcoreapp`